Collaborative list in the field of art, art therapy and psychology

 list of journals

-A list of the journals I’ve encountered so far can be found in this collaborative Ethercalc web spreadsheet.
+A list of the journals I’ve encountered so far can be found in this collaborative Ethercalc web spreadsheet, as .xlsx or .csv.
 It can also be downloaded.
 The list is not exhaustive.
 You are welcome to add more journals, that meet the criteria mentioned above, and add your experience with the journals included.
 Knowledge shared is knowledge doubled.